ExpertKiD/learn-docker/README.md

 2. The server then checks for the image in the **Image Cache**.

-    i.
-If it finds the image, it moves to step 3. ii.
+    a.
+If it finds the image, it moves to step 3.
+    b.
 If it does not find the image, it connects to **Docker Hub** and downloads the *image snapshot* into the Image Cache.